amills157/tuatha_de/README.md

 https://aquasecurity.github.io/trivy/

-Trivy output should be in text (.txt) format
+Trivy output should be in text (.json) format

 #### Example